8 Valentine’s Day crafts for non-crafty moms and dads

 4. Love Rocks game (Angie Goff)

 “Kids can paint rocks and create their own game of Xs and Os,” Goff said.
-(As an added bonus, you can tickle kids and give them a whole bunch of kisses or hugs, depending on who wins each round of tic-tac-toe!)
+(You can tickle kids and give them a whole bunch of kisses or hugs, depending on who wins each round of tic-tac-toe.)

 Sign up here to receive the TODAY Parenting Team newsletter!